iag-geo/concord/README.md

 - You have sales data by postcode & competitor data by local government area (LGA) and need to determine market share.
 Using the [boundary concordance file](/data), you convert the postcode data to LGA and merge both datasets by LGA ID.
 - You have cancer testing rates by ABS Census 2016 SA2 boundaries and cancer case numbers by LGA and need to determine the rate of disease as a % of testing.
 You use the [file](/data) to convert the SA2 data to LGAs and merge both datasets by LGA ID.

-### Important
+### Limitations

-Using this file comes with the following caveats - read this entire README file to understand the methodology used & it's accuracy:
+Read this entire README file to understand the methodology used & it's accuracy.

+Using this file comes with the following caveats:
 - Only works with data related to residents, citizens & consumers.
-In other words - industrial, commercial & special use data isn't suited to conversion using the file;
+In other words - industrial, commercial & special use data isn't suited to conversion using the concordance file provided;
 - The % overlaps between boundaries are a best estimate of how data should be apportioned between 2 boundary sets based on residential address counts.
 Your data may have biases in it that mean this approach doesn't return the best result. e.g. looking at the image below - if your postcode 3127 customers were mostly in the Boroondara Council side - the boundary concordance file would incorrectly put 54% of customers in Whitehorse Council.

 ![pc_vs_lga.png](pc_vs_lga.png "ABS 2016 Postcodes (pink) vs LGAs (blue)")

-Postcode 3127 split 46%-54% by the Boroondara & Whitehorse council boundary (in blue)
+Postcode 3127 split 46%-54% by the Boroondara & Whitehorse council boundary in blue (Map tiles by Carto, under CC BY 3.0.
+Data by OpenStreetMap, under ODbL)

 ****